-30. Have an adventure at the Kingdom of Railways (Království železnic)
+Have an Adventure at the Kingdom of Railways (Království železnic)

-With the biggest interactive model of the railway in the entire country, Kingdom of Railways situated close to Anděl metro station will be a favorite fun place for the entire family.
-Here you’ll be able to experience not only the interactive model of the city but fully functional tram cockpit, the digitally operated trains, cars, and day-night shifts, as well.
+With the biggest interactive railway model in the entire country, Kingdom of Railways situated close to Anděl metro station will be a favorite fun place for the entire family.
+Here you’ll be able to experience not only the interactive model of the city but fully functional tram cockpit, digitally operated trains, cars, and day-night shifts, as well.

-Gallery GUD is another interesting place in Prague dedicated to kids (2 to 13 years old), designed as the multifunctional multimedia area that allows them to continue working on the displays, get in touch with the used materials, learn about artistic techniques, and therefore stimulate their creativity in an unusual way.
+Gallery GUD is another interesting place in Prague dedicated to kids (2 to 13 years old), designed as the multifunctional multimedia area that allows them to work with the displays, touch and feel/connect with used materials, learn about artistic techniques, and therefore stimulate their creativity in an unusual way.

-If you bring your kids to a vacation in Prague and don’t take them to Lego Museum, well, you missed the essence of the journey!
+If you bring your kids on a vacation to Prague and don’t take them to the Lego Museum, well, you will miss the essence of the journey!
 Here you can explore the Museum of Bricks, the interactive Lego expositions, and the best of all – you can get your own Lego collection from the Lego Shop.

-When it comes to finding a fun place for the whole family, you should have in mind the Minigolf Butovice center, which offers some awesome indoor mini golf courses with the different lights settings and an interesting, unique interior your children will love.
+When it comes to finding a fun place for the whole family, you should have in mind the Minigolf Butovice Center, which offers some awesome indoor mini-golf courses with different lights settings and an interesting, unique interior your children will love.

-Of course, do it only if you dare to experience 800 meters long steel chute (you can control the speed using the brake!).
+Of course, do it only if you dare to experience an 800-meter long steel chute (you can control the speed using the brake!).
 If you still prefer something more relaxing, you’re encouraged to explore the restaurant offer – incredibly delicious food and spectacular view are a perfect combination.

-If you’d gladly see your kids (or yourselves!) in the role of pottery painters, then the workshops organized in this cozy interior may be a perfect activity for you.
-You’ll get a chance of painting your very own bowl, plate, mug, or anything that comes to your mind that you’d like to bring home.
+If you’d gladly see your kids (or yourselves!) in the role of pottery painters, then the workshops organized in this cozy interior may be the perfect activity for you.
+You’ll get a chance of painting your very own bowl, plate, mug, or anything that comes to your mind that you’d like to take home.